covirus/covirus/README.md

 #### Current
 * Datasets: we provide an Dataset object for each dataset inside the lib.
 Each object may have one or more `pd.DataFrame` and other useful infos about specific datasets available around the world.

+* Models: i.e.: SIR, SEIR, Bayesian estimators will be provided to facilitate predictions and projections.
+These models should be validated by a health professional, i.e: epidemiologist.

 #### Future
-* Models: i.e.: SIR, SEIR, Bayesian estimators will be provided to facilitate predictions and projections.
-These models should be validated by a health professional, such as an epidemiologist.
 * Preprocessors: pipelines for working with datasets in the lib.

 ## Installation